 - Allowing the full Board to comment on the qualitative outcomes regarding CEO performance enriches the discussion.

 - The focus is on empowering and directing the developmental aspects of the CEO.

 - The process can be used to evaluate the effectiveness of the EXCO in addition, this allows the CEO to work with the Board on achievements, challenges and personal growth of EXCO Members.

 To CEO Effectiveness

 Collective Suitability Assessment of EXCO’s

-The Board Practice Collective Suitability Assessment Matrix tool for ExCo’s provides a customized collective assessment of the Knowledge, Skills and Experience of the ExCo as a whole and is effective in depicting the mix of skills & expertise currently present within the Executive Committee against the competencies requirements deriving from the company’s Business Model.
-Therefore, it is effective in assisting the organisation to determine the required profiles of new ExCo members as well as identify areas for development and training to reinforce the personal development of its executive members and enable the maximisation of organisational performance.
+The Board Practice Collective Suitability Assessment Matrix tool for EXCO’s provides a customised collective assessment of the Knowledge, Skills and Experience of the EXCO as a whole and is effective in depicting the mix of skills & expertise currently present within the EXCO against the competencies requirements deriving from the Company’s Business Model.
+Therefore, it is effective in assisting the Organisation to determine the required profiles of new EXCO Members as well as identify areas for development and training to reinforce the personal development of its EXCO Members and enable the maximisation of Organisational performance.